pdhoopr/bitbrew-console/README.md

 **Please note that Internet Explorer is not on this list!**

-We officially support the last 2 versions of each browser, meaning when a new version is released, we start supporting that version and stop supporting the 3rd to last version.
+We officially support the last 3 versions of each browser listed.
 The app may work in other browsers and versions, but it's not guaranteed.

 ## Project Overview